NIVANorge/elveovervakingsprogrammet_qc_vis/README.md

-# elveovervakingsprogrammet_qc_vis
+# Quality control visualisation for Elveovervåkingsprogrammet

-Comparing results from the new (2021 - 2025) programme with those from 2017 - 2020
+Comparing results from the new (2021 - 2025) programme with those from 2017 - 2020.

+## Results

+## Notebooks